teilomillet/gollm/README.md

 fmt.Printf("Analysis: %+v\n", result)
 ```

-This example demonstrates how to use JSON schema validation to ensure that the LLM's response matches the expected structure.
+Find other examples that demonstrates how to use JSON schema validation to ensure that the LLM's response matches the expected structure in the examples/.

-## Performance Considerations

-While `gollm` adds a thin abstraction layer, its impact on performance is minimal.
-The main performance factors will be the responsiveness of the chosen LLM provider and the complexity of your prompts.

 ## Streaming Support